minio/docs/source/reference/minio-mc/mc-retention-clear.rst

 ~~~~~~~~~~

 .. mc-cmd:: ALIAS
+   :required:

-   *Required* The full path to the object or objects for which to clear
+   The full path to the object or objects for which to clear
    the object lock configuration.
 Specify the :mc-cmd:`alias <mc alias>` of a
    configured S3-compatible service as the prefix to the ``ALIAS`` bucket
    path.
 For example: